TABLE OF CONTENTS

 Seniors who receive an F in the spring semester do not receive their diplomas until they have satisfactorily completed a term's worth of work.

-Directed studies are designed to provide additional challenges for students with exceptional interest in a given topic not available to them in MSSM’s regular course offerings.
-Directed study classes are reserved for students with a proven record of academic excellence, including the demonstrated ability to work independently.
-Students must make arrangements to meet with the appropriate instructors to develop directed study proposals.
+Independent studies are designed to provide additional challenges for students with exceptional interest in a given topic not available to them in MSSM’s regular course offerings.
+Independent study classes are reserved for students with a proven record of academic excellence, including the demonstrated ability to work independently.
+Students must make arrangements to meet with the appropriate instructors to develop Independent study proposals.

-- A directed study class may not be used as credit for a core class required for graduation
+- An Independent study class may not be used as credit for a core class required for graduation

-- In general, students will be allowed to participate in only one directed study class per semester
+- In general, students will be allowed to participate in only one Independent study class per semester

-- A directed study class may not serve as an option for acquiring credit lost through a failed course except under extenuating circumstances
+- An Independent study class may not serve as an option for acquiring credit lost through a failed course except under extenuating circumstances

-- Depending on the nature of the directed study, the class may or may not count towards a student’s academic load
+- Depending on the nature of the Independent study, the class may or may not count towards a student’s academic load

-- Students are not eligible for directed study classes during their first year at MSSM
+- Students are not eligible for Independent study classes during their first year at MSSM

-- Students have until the end of the semester to complete the directed study class.
+- Students have until the end of the semester to complete the Independent study class.
 If not completed by that time, a grade of F will be recorded.

 Concurrent College Enrollment